Single-unit study

 This is an introductory unit on database addressing the core concepts, requirements and practices of databases.
 It introduces conceptual data modeling to address a key area of concern of modeling structured data to build a comprehensive understanding of the data aspect of a problem.
 You will learn how to transform such data model into a relational database design as well as how to effectively retrieve data through SQL queries.
 Normalization, database security/administration, other special topics and ethical aspects related to information systems are also covered.
 IAB207 Rapid Web App Development, IAB303 Data Analytics for Business Insights and the Capstone units IFB398 Capstone 1 and IFB399 Capstone 2 build on this unit for data storage/retrieval and business insights.
 IAB206 Modern Data Management extends this unit earning to unstructured data such as graphs and documents which are also gaining popularity in the real world.

-IFB201 Introduction to Enterprise Systems
+IFB201 Introduction to Enterprise Computing

 This unit provides an introduction to enterprise systems, the most widely used form of software technology in the business world.
 It will provide you with a background of the different aspects of businesses that they manage, such as resources, teams, products, services, customers and suppliers, and prominent types of enterprise systems in the market, including customer relationship management, enterprise resource planning, supply chain management systems.
 Based on this background, you will learn how to design, develop and effectively utilise enterprise systems from three perspectives.
 These are: business processes through which activities are coordinated across an organisation; software applications which provide the programming code underpinning the processes; and decision-making in which data is combined and visualised for users to determine critical outcomes.